Last Updated: December 23, 2022

-Therefore, it is recommend to purchase from sellers who have earned all of the following badges:
+Therefore, it is recommended to purchase from sellers who have earned all of the following badges:

 Lastly, check whether the seller’s profile is verified and how long he or she has been on Mercari.

-It is recommended to buy from sellers with verified profile and has been a member of Mercari for at least a year.
+It is recommended to buy from sellers with verified profiles who has been a member of Mercari for at least a year.